 Chuck Gose: There’s a lot of talk in the comms world about internal going external and on external going internal by having the partner communication and the employee communication in the same platform.
 How do you see that playing out?
 Like do you see employees now having a greater understanding of both the partner network?
 Do you use the partner network to educate about what all the employees are doing?
 How does the content crisscross back and forth between the two or does it at all?

-Mitch Reyes: So we are starting to add in employees that typically would but not even touch the big partner E360 platform and effectively giving them a microphone to talk to their partner.
+Mitch Reyes: So we are starting to add in employees that typically would not even touch the big partner E360 platform and effectively giving them a microphone to talk to their partner.
 And this is actually something I just started rolling out about two months ago.
-With the power of E360 we’ve been able to segment our user population by where they are located geographically and then we can assign their individual fields, marketing and their field sales teams with credentials to start posting on partner E360 and effectively give them a social media app for their individual region and to just share important updates and it’s only for that specific area.
+With the power of E360 we’ve been able to segment our user population by where they are located geographically and then we can assign their individual fields, marketing and their field sales teams, with credentials to start posting on partner E360 and effectively give them a social media app for their individual region and to just share important updates and it’s only for that specific area.
 So for example, we actually have a channel now that’s just for Germany and then we have the German teams, the field marketing and the field sales team.
-They now have a microphone, they have their access and they can now start posting stuff, updates that are relevant to their partners in Germany.
-You have the same thing for Russia.
-The same thing for the Northeast.
+They now have a microphone; they have their access and they can now start posting stuff, like updates that are relevant to their partners in Germany.
+You have the same thing for Russia and the same thing for the Northeast.

 Mitch Reyes: Anywhere, any region in the world that we have listed in Salesforce, we now have a private channel, we now have content contributors that we’re starting to onboard and give them a microphone to talk to their partners.

 Chuck Gose: Yeah.
 It’s pretty cool to think about the one platform that if I’m an employee at Extreme Networks, I can use that one platform to communicate with partners who are in the external world as well as communicate or receive communication from my company on the internal side which is pretty amazing.
 Have you seen the employees, especially those that are creating communication pretty excited about this opportunity?